 Second, we get the greatest "bury the lead" of all time.
 The revelation that the Catholic Church has repudiated the Nicene Creed, a blockbuster story that is not mentioned until the 4th- and 3rd-to-last paragraphs.

-If Mr Blair is to convert formally, he will have to undergo a course of instruction, which is likely to be conducted by Father Seed.
+If Mr Blair is to convert formally, he will have to undergo a course of instruction, which is likely to be conducted by Father Seed."We acknowledge one baptism for the forgiveness of sins"?
+I guess not.

 To be received officially into the Church, he will be expected to take part in a service of baptism, followed by confirmation and Holy Communion.